 b.
-Priority Pollutants, Ammonia, and Dioxin-TEQ
+Priority Pollutants and Dioxin-TEQ

-- i.
+i.
 Methodology.
 SIP section 1.3 sets forth the methodology used for this Order for assessing whether a priority pollutant has reasonable potential to exceed a water quality objective.
-SIP section 1.3 applies to priority pollutants and is used here for dioxin-TEQ and ammonia as guidance.
+SIP section 1.3 applies to priority pollutants and is used here for dioxin-TEQ as guidance.
 The analysis begins with identifying the maximum effluent concentration (MEC) observed for each pollutant based on available effluent concentration data and the ambient background concentration (B).
 SIP section 1.4.3 states that ambient background concentrations are either the maximum ambient concentration observed or, for water quality objectives intended to protect human health, the arithmetic mean of observed concentrations.
-There are three triggers in determining reasonable potential: - (a) Trigger 1 is activated if the maximum effluent concentration is greater than or equal to the lowest applicable water quality objective (MEC ≥ water quality objective). - (b) Trigger 2 is activated if the ambient background concentration observed in the receiving water is greater than the lowest applicable water quality objective (B > water quality objective) and the pollutant is detected in any effluent sample. - (c) Trigger 3 is activated if a review of other information indicates that a WQBEL is needed to protect beneficial uses. - ii.
+There are three triggers in determining reasonable potential:

+- (a) Trigger 1 is activated if the maximum effluent concentration is greater than or equal to the lowest applicable water quality objective (MEC ≥ water quality objective). - (b) Trigger 2 is activated if the ambient background concentration observed in the receiving water is greater than the water quality objective (B > water quality objective) and the pollutant is detected in any effluent sample. - (c) Trigger 3 is activated if a review of other information indicates that a WQBEL is needed to protect beneficial uses. - ii.
 Analysis.
 The maximum effluent concentrations, most stringent applicable water quality criteria and objectives, and ambient background concentrations used in the analysis are presented in the following table, along with the reasonable potential analysis results (yes, no, or unknown) for each pollutant.
-Basin Plan sections 7.2.1.2 and 4.7.2.2 require copper and cyanide WQBELs for all individual NPDES permits for municipal wastewater treatment facilities that discharge to San Francisco Bay.
-Dioxin-TEQ has reasonable potential because Lower San Francisco Bay is 303(d)-listed for dioxin-TEQ.
+Basin Plan section 4.7.2.1 requires copper and nickel WQBELs for all individual NPDES permits for municipal wastewater discharges in South San Francisco Bay.
+Basin Plan section 4.7.2.2 requires cyanide WQBELs for all individual NPDES permits for municipal wastewater treatment facilities that discharge to San Francisco Bay.
+Dioxin-TEQ has reasonable potential because South San Francisco Bay is 303(d)-listed for dioxin-TEQ.

-Table F-7.
+Table F-8.
 Reasonable Potential Analysis